GalvaNova/IoT-smarthome-kitchen-backend/README.md

 ## 📡 Fitur Utama

-- **🍳 Cook System** – Monitoring dan kontrol otomasi sistem memasak
+- **🍳 Cook System** – Monitoring and otomation control of cooking system
-- **🚪 In-Out System** – Deteksi pergerakan keluar/masuk ruangan dapur
+- **🚪 In-Out System** – Motion detection in/out at kitchen
-- **🫧 Wash System** – Monitoring sistem pencucian peralatan
+- **🫧 Wash System** – Monitoring activity
-- **🤖 Telegram Bot** – Notifikasi real-time kondisi dapur ke smartphone
+- **🤖 Telegram Bot** – Real-time notification to smartphone
-- **📊 System Status** – Monitor status keseluruhan sistem backend
+- **📊 System Status** – Monitor the overall status of the backend system
-- **📝 Logging** – Pencatatan aktivitas sistem secara otomatis
+- **📝 Logging** – Automatic logging of system activity

 ---

 ## 🔌 Upload Firmware Arduino

-Firmware untuk mikrokontroler tersedia di folder masing-masing:
+Firmware for the microcontroller is available in the respective folders:

-- `cookproto/` → Upload ke perangkat sistem memasak
+- `cookproto/cookproto.ino` → Upload to the cooking system device
-- `inoutproto/inoutproto.ino` → Upload ke perangkat sensor pintu
+- `inoutproto/inoutproto.ino` → Upload to the door sensor device
-- `washproto/washproto.ino` → Upload ke perangkat sistem pencucian
+- `washproto/washproto.ino` → Upload to the washing system device

-Gunakan **Arduino IDE** atau **PlatformIO** untuk upload firmware ke perangkat ESP8266/ESP32.
+Use **Arduino IDE** or **PlatformIO** to upload firmware to ESP8266/ESP32 device.

 ---

 ## 👤 Author

 **GalvaNova**

 - GitHub: [@GalvaNova](https://github.com/GalvaNova)

 ---

-## 📄 Lisensi
+## 📄 License

-Proyek ini dibuat untuk keperluan penelitian Tesis S2 Universitas Gadjah Mada (UGM).
+This project was created for the purposes of Master's Thesis research at Gadjah Mada University (UGM).